 AP FACT CHECK: Rhetoric from Trump, Biden in the non-debate

-WASHINGTON -- President Donald Trump and Democratic rival Joe Biden faced inquisitive voters on separate stages in different cities Thursday night in a substitute for the debate that was meant to be.
+WASHINGTON -- President Donald Trump and Democratic rival Joe Biden faced inquisitive voters on separate stages in different cities in a substitute for the debate that was meant to be.

-Here's how some of the rhetoric compared with the facts in the prime-time events and a day of campaigning:
+Here's how some of the rhetoric Thursday night compared with the facts in the prime-time events and a day of campaigning:

 ECONOMY